gammalib/gammalib/doc/source/user_manual/introduction.rst

 GammaLib has been successfully compiled and tested on Mac OS X, OpenBSD, OpenSolaris (using the gcc compiler) and many Linux flavours.
-Pre-packed binary versions of the code are also available for Mac OS X. For known problems with specific platforms, please refer to section [sec:knownproblems].
+Pre-packed binary versions of the code are also available for Mac OS X. For known problems with specific platforms, please refer to section :ref:`sec_known_problems`.

 GammaLib makes heavily use of C++ classes.
 Instrument independency is achieved by using abstract virtual base classes, which are implemented as derived